OUR FIVE FACETS

 Focuses on eliminating disparities to reduce barriers to services through leadership, education and service with a mission to advocate the

 membership to effectively empower the various communities served.
-This facet has hosted book signings, provided support to at-risk families, held voter registration drives during key political periods, organized a Go Green beautification garden project for local organization, and provided "Blankets of Hope" and food baskets to under-served organizations in RI.
+This facet has hosted book signings, provided support to at-risk families, held voter registration drives during key political periods, organized a Go Green beautification garden project for local organization, held policing forums in communities of color, and provided "Blankets of Hope" and food baskets to under-served organizations in RI.

 Services to Youth